 Keep in mind that:

-- You become relevant because they are already searching for a business like yours in that exact moment
+- You become relevant because they are already searching for a business like yours at that exact moment.

-- You can change local mobile ads easily, and it allows for the advertisements to feel personal
+- You can change local mobile ads easily, and it allows the advertisements to feel personal.

-- There’s less competition for the ads on a mobile interface when compared to local television advertising or local website advertising
+- There’s less competition for ads on a mobile interface when compared to local television advertising or local website advertising.

 How to start your local advertising

 The time is now!
 Mobile marketing is far more affordable than the other options currently out there, so it’s time to experiment with it before the prices rise.
 However, as a small business owner, it can be a bit overwhelming.
 Where do you start?
 Do you call a local digital marketing agency?
 Do you look at local marketing firms?
 Do you go with an online marketing company?
 Or, could you do it yourself?